Setup GTNet

 Types of Data Exchange

-GT-Net supports two types of price data for exchange.
+GTNet supports two types of price data for exchange.
 The detailed workflows are described on separate pages:

 Server Configuration